rockettheme/docs/Docs/joomla/extensions/rokbox/INDEX.md

 How to Use
 -----------
 Using RokBox is extremely simple.
-Have a look at the [Editor Button](editor_button.md) page.
+Have a look at the [Editor Button](editor_button.md) page, you can also follow the tutorials.